microsoft/open-source-discord/README.md

 ### #posetteconf

 [POSETTE: An Event for Postgres](https://posetteconf.com).
 A virtual developer event.
-June 11-13th 2024 (last), June 10-12, 2025 (next).
+June 10-12, 2025.

 ### #talkingpostgres